 The annual shipping schedule is negotiated and mutually agreed by Taipower and suppliers.
-Considering the uncertainty of loading and unloading time at ports and voyage time at sea, the layday for Indonesia (including Chinese Mainland, Russia) is 10 days, and 14 days for Australia.
+Considering the uncertainty of loading and unloading time at ports and voyage time, the layday, based on shipping industry practices, for Indonesia (including Chinese Mainland, Russia) is 10 days, and 14 days for Australia.

 iv.
 Determination of annual price (FOBT Price)

 After reviewing bidder’s technical and commercial proposal, Taipower will open price proposals of qualified suppliers.
-The bid with the lowest evaluated CFR price yet also doesn't exceed the ceiling price will be awarded.
+The with the lowest valuated CFR price yet also doesn’t exceed the ceiling price will be awarded.
 The calculation of Evaluated CFR Price includes FOB price proposed by suppliers, estimated ocean freight as stated in the bidding documents and coal quality specifications proposed by suppliers.

 a.
 The price for the first year

 ii.
 The price for subsequent years In accordance with the contract, the annual price for the subsequent years shall be determined by mutual agreement referring to widely-accepted market price (usually annual Japanese Reference Price) for long term contracts in Asia Pacific region.

-In addition to the typical price mechanism mentioned above, in order to diversify the price risk, Taipower has adopted index-linked price mechanism for some term contracts since 2016.
+In order to diversify the price risk, Taipower has adopted index-linked price mechanism for some term contracts since 2016.

 B. Procedures for spot tenders.

-Taipower conducts spot tenders by open tendering procedures.
-Coal shall be supplied from single mine with following certificate.
+Taipower conducts spot tenders by "Open Tendering" procedures.
+Coal proposed by a bidder shall be supplied from single mine with the following certificates: